-In experiments, direct measurement of the non-abelian anomalies is even more difficult than one of the chiral $U(1)$ anomaly in Weyl semi-metals because we do not know how to couple the non-abelian current in experiments.\cite{hosur, burkov} Yet, there are traits associated with the anomalies.
+In experiments, direct measurement of the non-abelian anomalies associated with competing orders is even more difficult than one of the chiral $U(1)$ anomaly in Weyl semi-metals because we do not know how to couple the non-abelian current directly in experiments.\cite{hosur, burkov} Yet, there are traits associated with the anomalies.

-Protection of massless excitation is one of the most significant characteristics.
-Spontaneous symmetry breaking (first or second order) or confinement cannot make energy spectrum completely gapped unless topological properties are modified.
+Protection of massless excitation is one of the most significant characteristics of the presence of quantum anomalies.
+Their numbers are, however, not universal.

-Even though massless excitation is enforced, their numbers are not universal.
 For example, in the minimal model in $4D$, the numbers of massless excitation in Goldstone phase, quantum critical point, and symmetric phase are $5$ (bosons), $21 (=6+16)$ (bosons +fermions), and $16$ (fermions).
 In non-minimal models, the symmetry broken phase has the same number, but critical point and symmetric phase have different numbers of massless excitation.
-Clearly, this is different from LGW theory's.
+Clearly, this is different from LGW theory's where all massless excitation has definite numbers at each fixed point.
 The different numbers of massless excitations may contribute to transport differently, which is in principle measurable.